|

 Tomato, eggplant, and pepper plants will not compete for space as the plants will be pretty small when the asparagus is harvested.
 The plants will also not compete for water or nutrients during the growing season.

-Important Note: Although potatoes are considered nightshades, they are the exception and are not good companions for asparagus.
-See notes under the heading for potatoes.
+Although potatoes are considered nightshades, they are the exception and are not good companions for asparagus.
+See notes under the section for potatoes below.

 Lush red heavy fruit tomato vines in a garden.